petsc/petsc/doc/docs/changes/dev.rst

 .. rubric:: DMNetwork:

 - Add ``DMNetworkFinalizeComponents()`` to setup the internal data structures for components on a network.
-Previously this could only be done by calling DMSetUp.
+Previously this could only be done by calling DMSetUp

 .. rubric:: DMStag: